 Harvey’s wife, Osanna Peters, is responsible for the interior design at Plas Glansevin, collecting artwork and furniture from her travels across Africa, Europe, and South East Asia.

 It is thought that a dwelling, originally known as Llansevin, has been sited at Plas Glansevin for about a thousand years.
 There is a story in Welsh legend that Marchel, mother of St. Brychan Brycheiniog, king of the Kingdom of Brycheiniog (Brecon), whilst on a journey to Ireland with an escort of 300 men, rested for one night at “Llansevin”.

 As a Grade II-listed building there are many interesting features including the portico with Doric columns, the sweeping Nash staircase, and the original fireplaces in the bedrooms and main living room.

 The ten acres which make up the current grounds contain much of the history of the site.
-The oak tree that dominates the front lawn is over 800 years old.
 The back lawn was once a walled garden enclosing the outbuildings (now the dining room) up to the orchard on the far side of the lawn.
 Opposite the Coach House are the ruins of cow sheds and the barn, behind which are the kennels which housed the hounds for the local hunt, and give the woods their name – Kennel Woods.